Guide to Credit Card Foreign Transaction Fees

 What Is a Credit Card Foreign Transaction Fee?

-A credit card foreign transaction fee is a surcharge, or an additional charge, that some credit cards add to transactions that are processed outside of the U.S. Said another way, it’s a cost that applies for credit card processing when certain conditions are met.
+A credit card foreign transaction fee is a surcharge, or an additional charge, that some credit cards add to transactions that are processed outside of the U.S. Put another way, it’s a cost that applies for credit card processing when certain conditions are met.

 Credit card foreign transaction fees may apply when you make an online purchase from a merchant that’s located outside of the U.S. Additionally, they may apply when you’re using a credit card in another country.

-While broadly referred to as a foreign transaction fee, this fee is actually comprised of two different charges.
+While broadly referred to as a foreign transaction fee, this fee is actually composed of two different charges.
 One part comes from the credit card issuers and the other is from the credit card network (think Visa or Mastercard, for example).

-Recommended: What is a Charge Card
+Recommended: What is a Charge Card?

 How Are Credit Card Foreign Transaction Fees Calculated?